 One downside of living in Hingham, however, is that residents on average have to contend with a long commute, spending on average 35.47 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 For the size of the town, public transportation in Hingham is quite heavily used.
 Mostly, people who use it for their daily commute are taking a ferryboat.
 For Hingham, the benefits are reduced air pollution and congestion on the highways.

 The people who call Hingham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hingham residents report their race to be White, followed by Asian.
-Important ancestries of people in Hingham include Italian, English, German, and Scottish.
+Important ancestries of people in Hingham include Irish, English, Italian, German, and French.

 The most common language spoken in Hingham is English.
 Other important languages spoken here include Chinese and Italian.